“Where is He who has been born King of the Jews? For we saw His star when it rose and have come to worship Him.” Matthew 2:2

 “Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the East came to Jerusalem, saying, ‘Where is He who has been born King of the Jews?
 For we have seen His star in the East and have come to worship Him.'”

-Such use of grammar in Matthew 2:2 shows the Magi went around town continuously asking everyone they encountered where Jesus is.
+Such use of grammar in Matthew 2:2 shows the Magi went around town asking everyone they encountered where a baby had been recently born.
+Bethlehem was a very small town with maybe 200 people.
+Many people would have known about the recent birth of a baby.

 Science Isn’t Everything